DamianOtto/II_Project/README.md

   The text was created for the needs of the II project (Inżynieria internetu).

   Main goal of this tutorial is to control and monitor network services and system daemons using **systemd** in Linux systems.

+  Daemon is a computer program that runs as a background process, rather than being under the direct control of an interactive user.
+Daemons in unix systems are highlighted by addyng "d" letter and the and of name e.g: DHCPD - is a DHCP server program that operates as a daemon on a server to provide Dynamic Host Configuration Protocol (DHCP).

+  A service often refers to one or more daemons.

 ## Step 1
   Get linux system, any distribution (preferred Ubuntu)